-- 3. Wildlife Restrictions.
-All units that fall within wildlife restrictions for California spotted owl as designated on the Project Area Map: - a) Controlled Area CA3: No Operations between March 1 and August 15, inclusive. - 4.
-Resource Protection Measures.
-Unless otherwise agreed, no operations will be permitted within areas identified as CA-1 on the Project Area Map and/or flagged with orange/white and blue/black candy striped flagging and/or behind "Area Controlled" signs. - 5.
+- 2. Project Operations Schedule.
+Contractor shall schedule and conduct operations so that they do not conflict with operations being conducted under existing contracts within the Project Area.
+Contractor shall reach agreement on operations with other contractors or adjust operations to eliminate the conflict. - 3.
+Wildlife Restrictions.
+All units that fall within wildlife restrictions for California spotted owl as designated on the Contract Area Map: - a) Controlled Area CA3: No Operations between March 1 and August 15, inclusive. - 4.
 Use of Roads by the Contractor.
 Contractor is/are authorized to use existing National Forest system roads when such use will not cause damage to the roads or National Forest resources.
-UMRWA and the Forest Service will determine if such use will not cause damage to the roads or National Forest resources. - a) All roads leading into each project area are to be kept open and free of any debris that may occur as a result of the work. - b) Any damage to roads shall be repaired at Contractor's expense. - c) Roads shall be maintained as needed, commensurate with Contractor's use, and in accordance with Exhibit F Road Maintenance T-Specifications. - 6.
+UMRWA and the Forest Service will determine if such use will not cause damage to the roads or National Forest resources. - 5.
 Plan of Operations for Roads.
-Annually, prior to start of operations, Contractor will prepare a Plan of Operations for Roads that shall include a schedule of proposed maintenance and construction progress and a description of planned measures to be taken to provide erosion control for work in progress, including special measures to be taken on any segments of construction not substantially completed prior to periods of seasonal precipitation or runoff.
+Annually, prior to start of operations, Contractor will prepare a supplement to the Technical Proposal that shall include a schedule of proposed maintenance and construction progress and a description of planned measures to be taken to provide erosion control for work in progress, including special measures to be taken on any segments of construction not substantially completed prior to periods of seasonal precipitation or runoff.
 Contractor shall submit a revised schedule when they propose a significant deviation from the progress schedule.
-Prior to beginning construction on any portion of specified roads identified as sensitive on plans, the parties shall agree on the proposed method of construction and maintenance. - 7.
+Prior to beginning construction on any portion of specified roads identified as sensitive on plans, the parties shall agree on the proposed method of construction and maintenance. - 6.
 Snow Removal.
-If Contractor removes snow from roads, such work shall be done with UMRWA approval and in a manner that will protect roads and adjacent resources.

-Snow berms shall be removed or placed to avoid accumulation of melt water on the road and prevent water concentration on erosive slopes or soils.

-Snow must not be removed to the road surface.
+If Contractor removes snow from roads, such work shall be done with UMRWA approval and in a manner that will protect roads and adjacent resources. - Snow berms shall be removed or placed to avoid accumulation of melt water on the road and prevent water concentration on erosive slopes or soils. - Snow must not be removed to the road surface.
 A minimum 6 inch snow depth must be left to protect roadway.
-If the road surface is damaged, Contractor shall replace lost surface material and repair structures damaged in blading operations.

-8. Water Supply Use.
+If the road surface is damaged, Contractor shall replace lost surface material and repair structures damaged in blading operations. - 7.
+Water Supply Use.
 Water supply locations, access, method of filling trucks, period of water availability and procedures designed to maintain water quality at each location shall be approved by Forest Service or UMRWA in advance of use.
 Such use shall at no time reduce water supplies to the level that further use may be detrimental to aquatic resources or other established uses.
-Waterholes and other improvements relating to said water supplies shall be put into condition, prior to expected seasonal periods of precipitation or runoff, to avoid resource damage.

-- 9. Protection of Residual Trees.
-Contractor's operations shall not unnecessarily damage young growth or other trees to be reserved. - 10.
+Waterholes and other improvements relating to said water supplies shall be put into condition, prior to expected seasonal periods of precipitation or runoff, to avoid resource damage. - 8.
+Protection of Residual Trees.
+Contractor's operations shall not unnecessarily damage young growth or other trees to be reserved. - 9.
 Safety.
 Contractor's operations shall facilitate UMRWA's safe and practical inspection of Contractor's operations and conduct of other official duties on the Project Area.
-Contractor has/have all responsibility for compliance with safety requirements for Contractor's employees.

-When operations are in progress adjacent or on Forest Service controlled roads and trails open to public travel, Contractor shall furnish, install, and maintain all temporary traffic controls that provide the user with adequate warming of hazardous or potentially hazardous conditions associated with operations occurring in the area.
+Contractor has/have all responsibility for compliance with safety requirements for Contractor's employees. - When operations are in progress adjacent or on Forest Service controlled roads and trails open to public travel, Contractor shall furnish, install, and maintain all temporary traffic controls that provide the user with adequate warming of hazardous or potentially hazardous conditions associated with operations occurring in the area.
 The parties shall agree to a specific traffic control plan prior to commencement of work.
 Devices shall be appropriate to current conditions and shall be covered or removed when not needed.